textpattern/textpattern.github.io/faqs/common-how-do-i-questions.md

 <txp:excerpt />

-h4. ...display articles in a different order?
+h4. …display articles in a different order?

 To sort by title in ascending alphabetical order: